beantkapoor786/machine-learning-projects/README.md

-This repo contains the machine learning projects I have worked on so far
+This repo contains my machine learning and deep learning projects